 7. Half of fatal car crashes for those aged 17-24 involve alcohol.

-These are just eight things I know about alcohol that can negatively affect lives.
-There are hundreds of other facts about alcohol that would surprise you regarding how safe alcohol consumption is.
+These are just seven things I know about alcohol that can negatively affect lives.
+There are hundreds of other facts about how unsafe alcohol consumption is.

-If you’re struggling with trying to quit drinking, it’s time to reach out for help.
-There are professional alcoholism counselors and/or rehabs that will assist you with learning how to get free from the compulsion to drink.
-Reach out for help today.
+If you’re struggling with trying to quit drinking, it’s time to reach out for help today.
+Here's a list of detox facilities, professional alcoholism counselors, and rehabs that will assist you with learning how to get free from the cycle.